cbruegg/cbruegg.github.io/blog/2024-10-30-compose-compat.md

 ## Updating to Compose 1.7: Who moves first?

-I'm working on a set of internal SDKs integrated into various apps.
-Updating to Compose 1.7 posed an interesting challenge: Who moves first?
+Say we're working on an internal SDK integrated into various apps.
+Updating to Compose 1.7 poses an interesting challenge: Who moves first?

-In the beginning I believed it doesn't matter, so I opened our `libs.versions.toml`, bumped Compose to 1.7 and voilà... build errors?
+In the beginning I believed it doesn't matter.
+After opening our `libs.versions.toml` and bumping Compose to 1.7... we see build errors?
 It turns out that even though Compose 1.7 technically is only a minor version bump, in practice this is not necessarily the case.
-In particular, the internal SDKs I'm working on use many APIs that are marked as experimental in Compose 1.6.
+In particular, this internal SDK uses many APIs that are marked as experimental in Compose 1.6.
 Google grants itself the liberty to change these APIs as they evolve.
 Unfortunately they do so without a deprecation cycle.
 This includes innocuous-looking APIs like `ModalBottomSheet`.
 It used to have a parameter `windowInsets: WindowInsets` that has changed to `contentWindowInsets: @Composable () -> WindowInsets` - a breaking change.